Assessment Terms & Conditions

 18 Law and Jurisdiction

-Each party irrevocably agrees, for the sole benefit of Us that, subject as provided below, the courts of England and Wales shall have exclusive jurisdiction over any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with this agreement or its subject matter or formation.
+Each party irrevocably agrees, for the sole benefit of Us that, subject as provided below, English law shall apply and the courts of England and Wales shall have exclusive jurisdiction over any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with this agreement or its subject matter or formation.
 Nothing in this clause shall limit Our right to take proceedings against You in any other court of competent jurisdiction, nor shall the taking of proceedings in any one or more jurisdictions preclude the taking of proceedings in any other jurisdictions, whether concurrently or not, to the extent permitted by the law of such other jurisdiction.

 IASME has a zero tolerance in relation to bullying, abusive language, bribery or undue influence.
 Where this is directed at an assessor, it may result in your assessment being terminated and, if deemed necessary, legal action.
 In addition to taking legal action we reserve the right to report suspected bribery and other offences to the police.